sadramini/monte-carlo-bayesian-regression/README.md

 Experimental modifications were explored during development, including:

 - alternative burn‑in schedules
-- different proposal scales
+- different proposal scales (`beta_step`)
 - additional iterations
-- block‑update proposals for β
+- block‑update proposals for \(\beta\)

 After evaluating diagnostics and posterior stability, the project was intentionally restored to the configuration that:

 - produced consistent and interpretable inference
 - aligned with the original methodology
 - maintained reproducibility

 The goal of the repository is to provide a **clear, faithful, and transparent implementation**, rather than maximize sampling aggressiveness or efficiency at the expense of methodological clarity.